colinvella/phaser-tilemap-plus/README.md

 # phaser-tilemap-plus [![Build Status](https://travis-ci.org/colinvella/phaser-tilemap-plus.svg?branch=master)](https://travis-ci.org/colinvella/phaser-tilemap-plus)

-*NOTE:* This plugin is a work in progress in early development stage.
-Feel free to try it out or even integrate it in your projects, but please bear in mind that the API is still in flux and future updates may introduce breaking changes.

 Tilemap animations, physics, events and custom property enhancements for Tiled JSON map files within the [Phaser](http://phaser.io) game framework

 This is a Phaser plugin that leverages the map editing capabilities of the [Tiled](http://www.mapeditor.org/) map editor.
 It allows the developer to selectively enable the following features: